Mumps: Diagnosis

-In places where mumps is widespread, diagnosis can be made based on development of parotitis and history of exposure to someone with mumps.
-In places where mumps is less common, because parotitis has other causes, laboratory diagnosis may be needed to verify mumps infection.
+In places where mumps is widespread, diagnosis can be made based on the development of parotitis and a history of exposure to someone with mumps.
+In places where mumps is less common because parotitis has other causes, laboratory diagnosis may be needed to verify mumps infection.
 A differential diagnosis may be used to compare symptoms to other diseases, including allergic reaction, mastoiditis, measles, and pediatric HIV infection and rubella.
 MuV can be isolated from saliva, blood, the nasopharynx, salivary ducts, and seminal fluid within one week of the onset of symptoms, as well as from cell cultures.
 In meningitis cases, MuV can be isolated from CSF.
 In CNS cases, a lumbar puncture may be used to rule out other potential causes, which shows normal opening pressure, more than ten leukocytes per cubic millimeter, elevated lymphocyte count in CSF, polymorphonuclear leukocytes up to 25% of the time, often a mildly elevated protein level, and a slightly reduced CSF glucose to blood glucose ratio up to 30% of the time.

 Mumps-specific IgM antibodies in serum or oral fluid specimens can be used to identify mumps.
 IgM quantities peak up to eight days after the onset of symptoms, and IgM can be measured by enzyme-linked immunosorbent assays (ELISA) 7–10 days after the onset of symptoms.
 Sensitivity to IgM testing is variable, ranging from as low as 24–51% to 75% in the first week and 100% thereafter.
-Throughout infection, IgM titres increase four-fold between the acute phase and recovery.
+Throughout infection, IgM titers increase four-fold between the acute phase and recovery.
 False negatives can occur in people previously infected or vaccinated, in which case a rise of serum IgG may be more useful for diagnosis.
 False positives can occur after infection of parainfluenza viruses 1 and 3 and Newcastle disease virus as well as recently after mumps vaccination.

 Antibody titers can also be measured with complement fixation tests, hemagglutination assays, and neutralization tests.
-In vaccinated people, antibody-based diagnosis can be difficult since IgM oftentimes cannot be detected in acute phase serum samples.
+In vaccinated people, antibody-based diagnosis can be difficult since IgM oftentimes cannot be detected in acute-phase serum samples.
 In these instances, it is easier to identify MuV RNA from oral fluid, a throat swab, or urine.
-In meningitis cases, MuV-specific IgM can be found in CSF in half of cases, and IgG in a 30–90%, sometimes lasting for more than a year with increased white blood cell count.
-These findings are not associated with increased risk of long-term complications.
+In meningitis cases, MuV-specific IgM can be found in CSF in half of cases, and IgG in 30–90%, sometimes lasting for more than a year with increased white blood cell count.
+These findings are not associated with an increased risk of long-term complications.
 Most parotitis cases have elevated white blood cell count in CSF.